ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03b-implementing-sets-using-lists.md

 ### Implementing sets and maps using linked lists

-A simple way to implement a set is to use a *linked list*.
+A simple (but inefficient) data structure to implement a set is a *linked list*.
 Recall from @sec:sequences:linked-stacks that a linked list consists of nodes pointing to their successors: